 Write it up in a report, as described above.
 Some people, including myself, like to write as they go.

-Extensions: I would like each team to perform one of the following extensions:
+Extensions: Each team must perform one of the following extensions:

 Experiment with using the other type of normalization.
 Does it help, hurt, or neither? [max 7/10 pts]